Early-type Host Galaxies of Type Ia Supernovae. II. Evidence for Luminosity Evolution in Supernova Cosmology: Observations and Data Analyses

-For the data reduction, we followed the same procedures described in Paper I - the IRAF\footnote{IRAF is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy (AURA) under cooperative agreement with the National Science Foundation.} based routines for the basic preprocessing and for the long-slit spectroscopic analysis.
-In order to obtain reliable stellar population age and metallicity, the typical S/N of our target galaxies was aimed to be unusually high, $\sim$175 per pixel (at 5000 {\AA}), and thus, even the faintest galaxies in our sample have S/N of more than $\sim$65.
-From our fully calibrated spectra, possible contaminations by weak emission lines, if any, were removed using the GANDALF \citep[Gas AND Absorption Line Fitting;][]{Sarzi2006} package based on the pPXF \citep[Penalized Pixel-Fitting;][]{Cappellari2004} method.
-Most of the parameters and setups for this procedure were following the descriptions in Paper I. As an example, Figure~\ref{figure2} compares the absorption line features for NGC~2258, before and after the emission correction.
+For the data reduction, we followed the same procedures described in Paper I---the IRAF\footnote{IRAF is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy (AURA) under cooperative agreement with the National Science Foundation.} based routines for the basic preprocessing and for the long-slit spectroscopic analysis.
+To obtain reliable stellar population age and metallicity, the typical S/N of our target galaxies was aimed to be unusually high, $\sim$175 per pixel (at 5000 {\AA}), and thus, even the faintest galaxies in our sample have S/N of more than $\sim$65.
+From our fully calibrated spectra, possible contaminations by weak emission lines, if any, were removed using the Gas AND Absorption Line Fitting \citep{Sarzi2006} package based on the Penalized Pixel-Fitting \citep{Cappellari2004} method.
+Most of the parameters and setups for this procedure were following the descriptions in Paper I. As an example, Figure~\ref{figure2} compares the absorption-line features for NGC~2258, before and after the emission correction.
 We measured the Lick indices for host galaxies using {\it lick\_ew} procedure in {\it EZ\_ages} package \citep{Graves2008} from the emission cleaned spectra, with a correction for the velocity dispersion broadening.
 We refer the reader to Paper I for the details of the procedures adopted in our data reduction.
 The measured indices were then transformed to the Lick/IDS standard system using the standard stars in \citet{Wortheyetal1994} and \citet{Worthey1997}.
 Figure~\ref{figure3} shows the mean offset of each index between our MMT observations and the Lick/IDS database, which was used for the zero-point correction.
-As the last step, we have combined the two datasets from our observations made at LCO and MMT.
-For this, the Lick indices of 11 galaxies common in both datasets were compared as shown in Figure~\ref{figure4}, from which the measured values of MMT spectra were shifted to the LCO system.
-In Figure~\ref{figure5}, our measured indices for non-host early-type galaxies observed at MMT are compared with those reported in the literature \citep{Trager1998,Trager2000,Kuntschner2001,Kuntschner2010,Denicolo2005,Sanchezblazquez2006}.
+As the last step, we have combined the two data sets from our observations made at LCO and MMT.
+For this, the Lick indices of 11 galaxies common in both data sets were compared as shown in Figure~\ref{figure4}, from which the measured values of MMT spectra were shifted to the LCO system.
+In Figure~\ref{figure5}, our measured indices for nonhost ETGs observed at MMT are compared with those reported in the literature \citep{Trager1998,Trager2000,Kuntschner2001,Kuntschner2010,Denicolo2005,Sanchezblazquez2006}.
 Similarly to the result reported in Paper I, our measurements are consistent with previous measurements to within -0.03, -0.12, 0.070, 0.20 \AA, and $\sim$10 km/s for H$\beta$, Fe5270, Fe5335, Mg\,$b$, and $\sigma _{v}$), for our total sample are listed in Table~\ref{table4}.